brianritchie1312/icat.ansible/README.md

         * Fix Storage setup script not working (or use conditional fail)
         * Consider replacing env_path with shell scripts for sourcing
     * topcat.json
-        * Currently topcat.json is modified to add all authn plugins to list in topcat.
-This should be replaced to only include enabled plugins.
         * Create task to remove all disabled facilities from topcat.json
         * Currently all four authn plugins are added to topcat.json, this should be changed to only add ones that exist
     * Misc